mhe747/sumpx15/README.md

 Load the .bit into FPGA with Xilinx Impact.
 Now all done...

 Leave Xilinx ISE, start Eclipse to edit and compile the Java app project.
-Then, click sumpx15/clientx15/Makefile.bat which require java compiler in Java 1.8 JDK If all java sources are compiled in "/bin" directory, go to "/bin" directory, click run.bat The Java control app. would be launched, otherwise you have to check your bin directory and Java installation.
+Then, click sumpx15/clientx15/Makefile.bat which require java compiler in Java 1.8 JDK, all java sources are compiled in "/bin" directory, go to "/bin" directory, click run.bat The Java control app. would be launched, otherwise you have to check your bin directory and Java installation.

 Once the app launches ..

 the DAC used 14 bits, in a 8192 samples buffer

+	1)
-	1) now click to "blue hadoken" icon in menu icon bar a popup window opens, now click on "decimal" radio button at top right side of the popup in the central edit box put some values between 0 to 16383, eg. 16383 16383 16383 0 0 0 0 0 0 you notice that you can also put hexadecimal values, this feature remains superfluous since one unlikely use hexadecimal values.
+	now click to "blue hadoken" icon in menu icon bar a popup window opens, now click on "decimal" radio button at top right side of the popup in the central edit box put some values between 0 to 16383, eg. 16383 16383 16383 0 0 0 0 0 0 you notice that you can also put hexadecimal values, this feature remains superfluous since one unlikely use hexadecimal values.